|

 mushrooms though many other species work well also: poplar, aspen, sugar

 maple, willow, alder and birch, among others.
+Approximately 100 plugs are needed to

 inoculate 3 logs.